nganhkhoa/nvim-config/README.md

 Welcome to my **neovim** config folder

 Through out the years (4 years) of using Neovim, I have came up with a very large neovim configuration.
 But now I drop most of them.
-Neovim support for Lua script is on the way, this rewrite will be all (most of) in Lua.
-I prefer the LISP syntax over Lua syntax, so I use Fennel with aniseed.
+This rewrite will be all in Lua.
+I prefer the S-expression syntax over Lua syntax, so I use Fennel with aniseed.

-There will be a lightline configuration, everyone loves a nice UI.

-I mostly code in C, C++, Python, Golang, Javascript, Java, Kotlin, Rust, Haskell (ordered by my own usage frequency).
+Now that neovim has 0.5 released, I changed the config to use its LSP and some nightly tree-sitter.

+## Code environment

+- C/C++/ObjC/ObjC++
+- Python 3
+- Golang
+- Rust
+- Scala
+- Javascript (NodeJS, Deno)

+- Java/Kotlin
+- Haskell
+- Ocaml with Coq

 ## Change log

+Newest on top

+- Change to github theme
+- Change plugins to fennel
+- Remove language client Neovim
 - Initialize the Git Repo
 - Switch from pure VimL to Lua using Fennel+aniseed
 - Switch from vim-plug to packer.nvim